daltonoswald/inventory-application/README.md

-Need to work on Displaying data next, Express tutorial Part 5 - Genre detail page
+Need to work on Displaying data next, Express tutorial Part 6